-Saturday Partly cloudy.
-Medium (40%) chance of rain in the southeast during the morning and afternoon.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the south during the morning and afternoon.
-Winds N/NW 15 to 20 km/h tending NW/SW 20 to 30 km/h in the morning then tending SE/SW in the evening.
-Daytime maximum temperatures 18 to 30.
+Friday Mostly sunny.
+Slight (20%) chance of a shower in the northeast, near zero chance elsewhere.
+The chance of a thunderstorm during the morning and afternoon.
+Winds E 15 to 25 km/h tending NE in the morning then tending NE/SE 15 to 20 km/h in the late afternoon.
+Daytime maximum temperatures 24 to 31.

 Interior Weather Forecasts

 Residents are returning to their properties on the New South Wales south coast, with the threat to life and property now passed following days of heavy downpours that led to significant flooding.

 Papua New Guinea's prime minister Peter O'Neill says he may review a recent ban on importing Australian fruit and vegetables into the country.

 Every year, as clouds disappear from the sky and front lawns turn brown, tropical frogs seek solace in a cool and wet place.